manuu1311/AirHockey/README.md

 # AirHockey
-Air Hockey implementation to learn Godot

-Play with scripted opponents, an RL agent, or online [here](https://manuu1311.github.io/AirHockey/)

-A fast-paced Air Hockey game built in Godot, created as a playground for gameplay programming and reinforcement learning experiments.
+A fast-paced Air Hockey game built in Godot, created as a playground for programming and reinforcement learning experiments.

 Play against:

 Scripted AI opponents
 A reinforcement learning agent